ml-opt/dnn_opt/README.md

 You can also find intresting how easely a new population-based meta-heuristic algorithm can be included.
 I'll create a doc section for this in the future.

-## Benchmark function for test optimization algorithms
+## Benchmark function to test optimization algorithms

 dnn_opt include some functions to run tests and do some benchmarking in high dimensional optimization.
 All the test functions are derived from a base class called `::solution` and reside under the namespace `::solutions::`.
 You are free to use: